Please Wait!

 The SEND governor attends governor training where necessary and reads up-to-date information in governing body papers/handbook.

 Pupil voice is of high importance in school.
-We have a school council and an Eco council and SEND children are actively encouraged to stand for positions on these councils.
+We have a School council and an Eco council and SEND children are actively encouraged to stand for positions on these councils.
 Should SEND children be appointed to these roles, reasonable adjustments are made in order for them to participate in meetings fully.

 In Year 6 a selection process for Head Boy, Head Girl and House Captains has been developed so that all children, including those with SEND, have the opportunity to represent the school in these roles.
+This process includes team games and discussion tasks.
+There is no written application process.

 In staff/pupil discussions about the curriculum, SEND children are always invited to share their views and work.